ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

   ![ai distance demo](2018-07-02--ai-distance.gif)

-During the debugging of the abovementioned features
+During the debugging of the above-mentioned features
 I also wrote a simple helper function `dump_map` that takes a closure and dumps required map data as an ascii.
 In the above GIF, pic 1 shows objects (`A` - an agent, `O` - a non-agent object)